 The FDA asked STAAR to conduct a study to scientifically evaluate whether use of EVO ICL lenses without making a hole in the iris is reasonably safe and effective.
-Patients treated in the study were examined by the study doctor through at least 6 months after surgery and will continue to be examined by the study doctor until 3 years after surgery.
+Patients treated in the study were examined by the study doctor through 6 months after surgery.
+Patients continued to be examined by the study doctor until 3 years after surgery as part of a post-approval study, which is described separately in the following section, Post-Approval 3 Year Follow-Up of Patients Implanted EVO ICL Lenses with Central Port.